csskene/dedalus_adjoint_examples/README.md

 This is an examples repository for problems utilizing automatic discrete adjoints in Dedalus.
 The repository includes the examples described in [1] as well as several others.
-They can be ran using the `d3-adjoint-rebase` branch from [this repository](https://github.com/kburns/dedalus_adjoint).
+They can be ran using the `adjoint` branch from [the main Dedalus repository](https://github.com/DedalusProject/dedalus).

-The extra libraries needed to run the examples can be installed with
+The extra requirements needed to run the examples can be installed with
 ```
 pip3 install -r requirements.txt
 ```